JcDenis/dotclear/DC_NS_TODO.md

 - [ ] remove or include to core a maximum of clearbricks class/methods
 - [ ] update all scss files
 - [ ] rework process (avoid abstract extends abstract extends abstract...)
-- [ ] rework Modules with less files
 - [ ] check extends class vs public method, ex: dotclear()->url->getPageNumber()
 - [ ] use class for html form elements and static method for simple cases
 - [ ] remove maximum php magic methods and/or add equivalent methods